 Learn more about trastuzumab.

-To check the response to neoadjuvant therapy, you may have several tests, including a clinical breast exam, a mammogram, a breast MRI and/or an ultrasound.
+To check the response to neoadjuvant therapy, you may have several tests, including a clinical breast exam, a mammogram, a breast MRI and/or a breast ultrasound.
 Then, surgery is planned much in the same way as if you did not have neoadjuvant therapy.

 A sentinel node biopsy will be done either before neoadjuvant therapy begins or after neoadjuvant therapy, at the time of your breast surgery.
-The sentinel node biopsy checks for cancer in the lymph nodes in the underarm area.
+The sentinel node biopsy checks for cancer in the lymph nodes in the underarm area (axillary nodes).

 Interactive Treatment Navigation Tool